Joyride (Roxette song): Critical reception

 AllMusic editor Bryan Buss described the song as a "chanting carnival" in his review of the Joyride album.
-Larry Flick from Billboard viewed it as a "playful pop/rock ditty with a catchy chorus that is destined to make a quick sprint up the charts."
-Jim Farber from Entertainment Weekly noted that "they blithely toss a bit of whistling into "Joyride", next to some psychedelic Beatles-like flourishes."
+Larry Flick from Billboard magazine named it a "playful pop/rock ditty with a catchy chorus that is destined to make a quick sprint up the charts."
+Jim Farber from Entertainment Weekly noted that "they blithely toss a bit of whistling into 'Joyride', next to some psychedelic Beatles-like flourishes."
 Dave Sholin from the Gavin Report wrote, "Plenty of reason for joy in Top 40 land as Per Gessle and Marie Fredriksson deliver the first of a new batch of songs.
 Wisely, the Swedish duo retain "Look Sharp" producer Clarence Ofwerman, and, once again it's clear all three understand the way to a pop music fan's heart.
 Roxette has re-applied that happy, feelgood formula to making mass appeal records, and it's earned them instant recognition and remarkable chart success.
 This title track from their new album is certain to not only meet everyone's expectations, but surpass them."
 Pan-European magazine Music & Media complimented the song as "a perfect example of their pop sensibilities."

 Brendon Veevers from Renowned for Sound commented, "There isn't a soul alive who cannot say they don’t love this track – Roxette fan or not.
-It's pop at its finest and the video is equally as memorable; the band speeding down a U.S highway, playing guitar on top of a red corvette."
+It's pop at its finest and the video is equally as memorable; the band speeding down a U.S highway, playing guitar on top of a red Corvette."
 Rolling Stones J.D.
 Considine said that the song is "decked out in a glossy, Sgt.
 Pepper-style arrangement".
 Mark Frith from Smash Hits labeled it as a "over-the-top" pop song, "with catchy choruses that remind you slightly of those other musical Swedes, ABBA."
-A writer for Cleveland.com ranked "Joyride" the 46th best Billboard Hot 100 number one of the 1990s, saying: "Even more so than the group's biggest hit, 'It Must Have Been Love,' 'Joyride' showed off Per Gessle's ability to craft fantastic pop-rock songs.
+A writer for Cleveland.com ranked "Joyride" the 46th best Billboard Hot 100 number one of the 1990s, saying: "Even more so than the group's biggest hit, 'It Must Have Been Love', 'Joyride' showed off Per Gessle's ability to craft fantastic pop-rock songs.
 The song's pop spirit and rock swagger mesh seamlessly."